eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 When the WorkloadObject receives a trigger to update the workload, it:
 * stops the old control interface
 * stores the new control interface
-* sends a command via the WorkloadCommandChannel to the WorkloadControlLoop to update the workload
+* sends a command via the WorkloadCommandSender to the WorkloadControlLoop to update the workload

 Tags:
 - WorkloadObject